You are viewing a story from harrypotterfanfiction.com

 “That’s what scares me.”
 Grimm let out a breath, smoothing back his hair with one hand.
 “The Muggle world progresses, their society and technology putting them further ahead of us by the minute, and all they” – he gestured towards a group of gossiping witches, Dolores among them – “can think of is who they’d be best to marry.
 It’s no better than an Austen novel.”

 “In what way?”
 Moody was frowning.
-Knowledge of Muggle literature wasn’t a high priority on his list.
+Knowledge of literature, Muggle or otherwise, wasn’t a high priority on his list.

 “Money.”
 Grimm replied, pausing to take another sip.
 “All we can think about is money.
 Who has it, who doesn’t, who should, who shouldn’t.”